-Oceanside’s history begins in the agriculture-rich San Luis Rey Valley, which was first explored by the Spanish Explorer Portola in 1769, followed by the founding of the Mission San Luis Rey de Francia in 1798.
-The Mission, with its vast fruit orchards and cattle raising activities included a large population of Native Americans.
+Seeing a historical landmark in person truly makes history come alive in a way that reading a book never can!
+Oceanside’s history begins in the agriculture-rich San Luis Rey Valley, which was first discovered by the Spanish Explorer Portola in 1769 and led to the founding of the Mission San Luis Rey de Francia in 1798.
+The Mission, known for its vast fruit orchards and cattle raising, included a large population of Native Americans.
 The Indians who were gathered at the Mission were called “San Luisenos” by the Franciscans, later shortened to “Luisenos.”
-Indians were instrumental in building the Mission compound as they provided the labor.
-Mission San Luis Rey was the largest building in California when completed and was the most prosperous of the missions, earning the name “King of the Missions.”
+Indians were instrumental in building Mission San Luis Rey, which became the largest building in California when completed and was the most prosperous of the missions, earning the name “King of the Missions.”

 Explore the Mission and these other historic points in Oceanside.

-Part of the California Mission Trail, Mission San Luis Rey is the largest of the 21 missions, home to a community of Franciscan Friars and is open daily to the public in the Franciscan tradition of heritage and hospitality.
+Mission San Luis Rey is the largest of the 21 missions on the California Mission Trail.
+As the current home to a community of Franciscan Friars, the Mission is open daily to the public in the Franciscan tradition of heritage and hospitality.
 Click here to see a map of all of the California Missions.
-When visiting, take a behind the scenes guided tour on the weekends or a self-guided tour anytime.
-Learn why the missions are so important to California, its origins, and how we’re connected to them today.
+When visiting, take a self-guided tour to learn why the missions are so important to California, its origins and how we’re connected to them today.
 Don’t miss the accompanying museum with its collection of beautiful art and artifacts.
-In the area in front of the Mission you’ll find the partially excavated “lavanderia”.
+In the area in front of the Mission, you’ll find the partially excavated “lavanderia.”
 Originally known as the Sunken Gardens, the elaborate “laundry” is where Mission members bathed and washed their clothes.
-In addition to getting a sense of what life was like in the 1800s, it’s also a fascinating look into an active archaeology site and local geology.
+In addition to getting a sense of what life was like in the 1800s, it’s also a fascinating look into an active archaeological site and local geology.

 Scavenger Hunt: Find the El Camino Real bell at the Mission.
 What’s its significance to the rest of the California Missions?

 Founded in 1976 as part of the nation’s bicentennial celebration, Heritage Park Village Museum provides a look into the history and culture of Oceanside in the mid-1890’s.
-When you first enter the beautifully landscaped park, you’ll be greeted by the large, lovely gazebo sitting front and center.
+When you first enter the beautifully landscaped park, you’ll be greeted by the large gazebo sitting front and center.
 You’ll also encounter historical Oceanside landmarks, such as Libby Schoolhouse, “The Blade” newspaper printing office, and the train depot, where an impressively detailed model of 1950’s Oceanside awaits you.
-Daily Park Hours: Wednesday-Sunday 9:00 a.m. to 4:00 p.m.
-For a more in-depth look into Oceanside’s past, be sure to take a guided tour offered weekends during the summer months.
+Daily Park Hours: Wednesday-Sunday 9am to 4pm.

-The Guajome Ranch House, an authentic 1850s adobe hacienda is listed in the National Register of Historic Places.
+The Guajome Ranch House, an authentic 1850’s adobe hacienda is listed in the National Register of Historic Places.
 The 22-room, 7,000-square-foot historic adobe served as the headquarters of Rancho Guajome, a Mexican land grant.
-The large rambling Spanish Colonial style hacienda has two courtyards, an arcaded veranda, and a chapel in a former small house.
-Museum Hours: 9:30 a.m. – 4 p.m., Wednesday – Sunday, Guided Adobe House Tours: 12 p.m.
-Wednesday – Sunday and 2 p.m., Saturday – Sunday, Self-Guided House Tours: 9:30 a.m. – 4 p.m., Wednesday – Sunday
+The large rambling Spanish Colonial style hacienda has two courtyards, an arcaded veranda and a chapel in a former small house.
+Self-Guided House Tours: Wednesday – Sunday from 9:30am to 4pm.

-Tip: While this home is rich in history and artifacts, the adobe is surrounded by wetland open space that is home to a variety of wildlife such as raccoons, ring-necked pheasants, white-tailed kites, least Bell’s vireo and the great horned owl.
+Fun Fact: While this home is rich in history and artifacts, the adobe is surrounded by wetland open space that is home to a variety of wildlife such as raccoons, ring-necked pheasants, white-tailed kites and the great horned owl.

 Thursday is Market Day in Oceanside!
-Mingle with the locals and experience Southern California’s cornucopia of fresh produce and flowers at the Farmer’s Market from 9am-1pm.
-Enjoy ocean views as you browse the selection of gourmet baked goods, fresh seafood, plus arts and crafts.
+Mingle with the locals and experience Southern California’s cornucopia of fresh produce and flowers at the Farmer’s Market from 9am to 1pm.
+Enjoy ocean views as you browse the selection of gourmet baked goods, fresh seafood and arts and crafts.
 With a variety of vendors, the farmer’s market is a wonderful place to eat lunch and relax.
-From 5pm-9pm, the sun begins to set and the family-friendly Sunset Market comes alive.
-This outdoor style festival brings together international food vendors, live entertainment and a children’s area – make an evening of it, stay and eat dinner!
-The market also includes over 100 arts and crafts vendors, making it a wonderful place to purchase the perfect gift or souvenir.

-Project idea: See how many country’s cuisines are represented at the Sunset Market and find those countries on a world map.
+Project idea: See how many country’s cuisines are represented at the market and find those countries on a world map.

-Project idea: Discuss ways in which you’re connected to these cultures or in what ways their traditions are similar or different from yours.
+Project idea: Discuss ways in which you’re connected to local cultural landmarks in your community or in what ways various traditions are similar or different from yours.

 Flora and Fauna

-Project idea: Slightly older kids might enjoy doing a unit study on one particular animal, a group of animals in a specific part of the world, or a certain habitat featured in an enclosure.
+Project idea: Older students might enjoy doing a unit study on one particular animal, a group of animals in a specific part of the world, or a certain habitat featured in an enclosure.

 Trivia: What is the name of our famous pelican and where can he usually be found?

-Join one of the daily whale watching trips out of Oceanside Harbor for an AWE inspiring adventure of Dolphin and Whale Watching.
-Their trips are 2 hours and are great for families and children of all ages and abilities who love the ocean or the wildlife!
+Join one of the daily whale watching trips out of Oceanside Harbor for an awe-inspiring adventure of dolphin and whale watching.
+Their trips are two hours long and are great options for families with children of all ages and abilities.
 Get up-close and personal with the marine life you may see minutes away from Oceanside Harbor.
 Not only will you experience sea life in its natural habitat, but you’ll also get acquainted with a wide variety of seabirds that are special to our climate.
-The captains, crew, and onboard naturalists of the Oceanside Adventures share more than 20 years of on the water marine life experience.
+The captains, crew and onboard naturalists of the Oceanside Adventures share more than 20 years of on the water marine life experience.

 All Animal Experience tours are by appointment only and must be booked through their Wild Wonders website.

-The Oceanside Museum of Art programming includes concerts, films, interactive art experiences, culinary events, art classes and lectures, evening events, docent tours, and chartered travel to other local, national, and international cultural art venues and destinations in addition to more than 15 highly-praised contemporary and modern art exhibitions per year.
-With a mission to celebrate art through engagement, education, and innovation, OMA engages visitors and members of all ages, interests, occupations, and cultural backgrounds.
-Check their online calendar for artists talks and current exhibits.
+The Oceanside Museum of Art programming includes films, virtual art experiences, art classes, lectures and modern art exhibitions every year.
+With a mission to celebrate art through engagement, education and innovation, OMA engages visitors and members of all ages, interests and occupations when they visit.
+Check their online calendar for artist experiences and current exhibits.

-Project Idea: Choose your favorite Oceanside mural.
-After taking the obligatory selfie, journal the reasons why you like the mural.
-What do you think the artist was trying to convey?
-In what ways does the mural reflect the Oceanside culture that you’ve observed.
+Project Idea: Choose your favorite Oceanside mural and journal what you think the artist was trying to convey.
+In what ways does the mural reflect the Oceanside culture that you’ve observed?

-The Oceanside Public Library is the cultural heart of Oceanside, empowering the community by promoting literacy, information access, civic engagement, cultural inclusiveness, and openness to new ideas.
+The Oceanside Public Library is the cultural heart of Oceanside, empowering the community by promoting literacy, information access, civic engagement, cultural inclusiveness and openness to new ideas.
 You’ll find their ideals reflected in its diverse programming.
-View their calendar to see what events are happening when you’re in town.
+View their calendar to see what events are being hosted.